MeganTran6023/VanDerVaartLab.MT/README.md

 1) Worked on loopDirectories.sh step 3 , coded on how to use a different shell script and incorporate it into another shell script.
 This is useful when running a shell script in the lab that loops through each directory and runs another shell script to submit jobs for each of the looped directories.

+## __11/3__

+* Worked on running looper.sh in DNA mutation XCUY while editing gpujob.sh and gpujob.template to ensure looping and job submission.